VENDIS — Sales Potential & Judgment · BD SELECT

 Assessment date: June 11, 2026 · BD SELECT · SAMPLE REPORT — simulated responses

 How to read these scores.
-Scores are relative to a reference population and describe tendencies, not a grade.
-Read the traits together as a profile, since sales fit depends on the role and the sales model rather than on any single figure.
+Each score describes a tendency, not a grade.
+Read the traits together as one profile.
+Sales fit depends on the role and the sales model, not on one single number.

 1